 The following will show the maximum credit allowed.
-There are no provisions for refunding any excess credit if the credit is more than the income tax liability.
 Some of the credits do allow the unused portion to be carried forward for a period of time.
 If a taxpayer has more than one credit and/or more than one type of credit, the credits may be used in any sequence so as to obtain the greatest tax savings.
-Form 80-492 must be attached to your income tax return.
+Form 80-401 must be attached to your income tax return.

 Ad Valorem Inventory Tax Credit -This credit is limited to the lesser of \$5,000.00 per location or the income tax attributable to the location paying the Ad Valorem tax.
 This credit can be acquired in two ways, the first would be from a pass through entity and the second from a business whose income is being reported using a Schedule C in the individual tax return (if the credit is from a Schedule C then attach a copy of the Ad Valorem tax bills).
 This credit is calculated as follows: Multiply the net income passing through from the entity or the income off the Schedule C by the effective tax rate/rates (starting at your highest effective tax rate then work down if some of the business income is taxed at 4% and/or 3%).
-Unused credit may not be carried forward.
+Any unused credit may be carried over for five years.
 Any expenses on which the credit is calculated must be added back to taxable income.